opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/environmental-data-retrieval.md

-**OGC API - Environmental Data Retrieval** provides a family of lightweight query interfaces to access spatio-temporal data resources by requesting data at a Position, within an Area, along a Trajectory or through a Corridor.
+**OGC API - Environmental Data Retrieval** provides a family of lightweight query interfaces to access spatio-temporal data resources by requesting data at a position, within an area, along a trajectory or through a corridor.
 A spatio-temporal data resource is a collection of spatio-temporal data that can be sampled using the EDR query pattern geometries.